Wingen

 Wingen is best known as the gateway to Burning Mountain Nature Reserve, home to what is believed to be the oldest burning coal seam in the world — an underground fire that has smouldered for thousands of years on Wanaruah Country.
 The name "Wingen" means "fire" in the local Wanaruah language, a testament to the area's deep Aboriginal heritage.
 Visitors and residents alike enjoy the walking tracks to the smoking vent, while the surrounding farmland and quiet New England Highway setting make it a peaceful rural retreat.

-Wingen falls under postcode 2337 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Upper Hunter electorate.
+Wingen falls under postcode 2337 and is governed by the Upper Hunter Council (Local Government Area).
+For federal elections, residents vote in the electorate of Parkes, while state elections fall under the Upper Hunter electorate.

 📍 Location